 Ingredients

-- 3.9 oz chocolate fudge pudding mix or your favorite chocolate flavor
+- 3.9 ounce chocolate fudge pudding mix or your favorite chocolate flavor

 - 2 cups milk cold

-- 8 oz frozen whipped topping thawed, such as Cool Whip
+- 8 ounce frozen whipped topping thawed, such as Cool Whip

 - 12 chocolate cookies such as OREOs